If maternity (or paternity or shared) leave feels like a big unknown to you, read on for all of the crucial information.

 Maternity leave and allowance if you’re an agency worker, casual, zero hours worker or self-employed

 If you’re self-employed, you’re not entitled to maternity leave that gives you the right to return to the same job after you’ve had your baby.
-But you <can> take a period off work and you may be eligible for Statutory Maternity Pay (SMP) or Maternity Allowance (MA), depending on how much you earn (Gov.uk, 2019a; Maternity Action, 2019).
+But you can take a period off work and you may be eligible for Statutory Maternity Pay (SMP) or Maternity Allowance (MA), depending on how much you earn (Gov.uk, no date c; Maternity Action, 2022).

 Holiday pay during pregnancy: what you accrue

 If you are normally entitled to paid holiday, you continue to accrue it while on maternity leave.
-All employees and workers are entitled to at least 28 days statutory paid holiday (this can include Bank Holidays) (Gov.uk, 2019a; Maternity Action, 2019).
+Almost all employees and workers are entitled to at least 28 days statutory paid holiday (this can include bank holidays) (Gov.uk, no date d; Maternity Action, 2022).

 You might want to use some or all of your accrued holiday to extend your maternity leave.
 Or you could have a phased start back to work, e.g. working three days a week until your holiday is used up.
 If you want to go for this, agree it with your boss when you talk about your maternity leave.